 Certified Chiropractic Assistant Applicant (CCA)

-We are now taking applications.
-The items below are required by the Board before you can take the exam.
+The items below are required by the Board before you sit for the Exam.
 Items 2-5 must be received by the NCBOCE office no later than 15 calendar days prior to the exam.
 Exams are given 4th Saturday in January, April, July & October.
-Click here for schedule.
-Starting in the morning at 9am, applicants are given an orientation which is followed by the exam.
+The Exam follows the last 6-Hours of didactic training required to be completed prior to taking the Exam.
+The Exam will start no later than 4 PM.

 To apply for CCA licensure examination, the following is required: